Nigel Parry

 Nigel Parry is a New York-based photographer of celebrities, who started his career in London in 1987 and moved to New York in 1994.
 His work has been seen in magazine features, such as Elle, InStyle, Vanity Fair, Men's Health and Maxim.
 His clients further include major movie and music companies, including 20th Century Fox, Buena Vista Pictures, Sony Music and Bad Boy Records.
-He is also ambassador for Operation Smile.

-He directed the Charlie Mars music video Meet Me By The Backdoor (2009).
+Parry’s work is recognized for its clarity, intimacy, and narrative depth.
+He has received awards from the European Magazine Awards, ASME Portrait Award, Hasselblad Masters, Communication Arts, Graphis, PDN, the Art Directors Club, International Photography Awards, and American Photography.
+His photographs are held in the permanent collection of the National Portrait Gallery.

+He also produces meditative landscape photography, emphasizing light, texture, and mood, and has published the monographs Sharp, Precious, Blunt, and A Journey of Smiles.